My Little Pony: Equestria Girls – Forgotten Friendship

-My Little Pony: Equestria Girls – Forgotten Friendship, also known as Most Likely to be Forgotten on the extended YouTube release, is a 2018 animated one-hour television special which is a part of Hasbro's My Little Pony: Equestria Girls toyline and media franchise, itself a spin-off of the 2010 relaunch of the main My Little Pony toyline.
-The special was animated using Adobe Animate, written and edited by Nick Confalone, and directed by Ishi Rudell and Katrina Hadley, and was produced by DHX Media's 2D animation studio in Vancouver, Canada for Hasbro Studios in the United States.
-Premiered on Discovery Family (a joint venture between Discovery Communications and Hasbro) on February 17, 2018, Forgotten Friendship is the first one-hour Equestria Girls television special, followed up with Rollercoaster of Friendship (2018), Spring Breakdown (2019), Sunset's Backstage Pass (2019), and Holidays Unwrapped (2019).
+My Little Pony: Equestria Girls – Forgotten Friendship (alternatively subtitled Most Likely to be Forgotten on the YouTube release) is a 2018 animated television special within Hasbro's My Little Pony: Equestria Girls franchise, itself a spin-off of the 2010 relaunch of the My Little Pony toy line.
+The special was directed by Ishi Rudell and Katrina Hadley, written and edited by Nick Confalone, and produced by DHX Media Vancouver for Hasbro Studios in the United States.

+Premiered on Discovery Family (a joint venture between Discovery Communications and Hasbro) on February 17, 2018, it is the first one-hour Equestria Girls special, preceding Rollercoaster of Friendship (released later in July), Spring Breakdown (2019), Sunset's Backstage Pass (2019), and Holidays Unwrapped (2019).

 Plot

 Sunset Shimmer and her friends, Pinkie Pie, Rarity, Applejack, Rainbow Dash, Fluttershy, and Twilight Sparkle, prepare Canterlot High School's yearbook.
 At the office, the group meets Wallflower Blush, a meek and quiet girl who has been ignored and forgotten by the school even though she has been there for years.
 Trixie then appears, demanding that Sunset puts her in the yearbook as "The Greatest and Powerfullest", which Sunset points out is not a real category.
 In a reference to the Sunset's attitude from the first Equestria Girls movie, Trixie responds that Sunset was selected as "Biggest Meanie" in first year.
 Pinkie Pie comically points out it was because the whole school voted for her in that category as a product of her previous actions as a bully.
 (Note: As depicted in the 2013 film My Little Pony: Equestria Girls.)
 Angered, Trixie claims that she will have her revenge, before leaving.

 The next day, Sunset goes to the beach to hang out with her friends.
 However, upon arriving, she discovers that most of her friends' memories of her have been erased, with Rarity, Rainbow Dash, Pinkie Pie, Fluttershy and Applejack only remembering her misdeeds as a bully, and Twilight merely remembering the time she yelled at her during the Friendship Games.
 (Note: As depicted in the 2015 film My Little Pony: Equestria Girls – Friendship Games.)
 After failing to convince her friends that she's their friend, she writes to Ponyville's Twilight Sparkle a message asking if she remembers her.
 When Twilight answers positively, Sunset asks her to meet her in Equestria.
 Once she returns to Equestria, Sunset explains everything to Twilight's Ponyville counterpart.
 With no other options available, the two travel to Canterlot to consult Princess Celestia, Sunset's former mentor whom she betrayed before traveling to the parallel world.
 Once in Celestia's castle, Sunset apologizes for her actions and the two reconcile, after which they, Princess Luna, and Twilight go to the castle's library's restricted section to investigate, suspecting Equestrian magic to be behind everything.